Computer Science AS-Level

 - mathematical skills related to Boolean algebra, comparison and complexity of algorithms and number representations and bases.

 The course is offered as part of a study programme with another two or three A Levels (full-time package).
 Alternatively, it can be studied as a part time programme or added to some other full time programmes.

 Many students go on to study subjects such as mathematics, physics, computing, computer science, computer engineering, software engineering, robotics and computer games programming at university, while others use this course to improve their career opportunities generally.
 On a more straightforward level, there are still huge opportunities in the many IT fields, including mobile technologies, games, project management, systems analysis and all the technical areas such as networking, databases and computer security.
 Few modern careers do not involve a degree of IT capability and there is still much scope for those with a higher level of skills to move forward quickly in a wide range of professions.

-5 GCSEs at Grade C or above (or 4) in any examined subject, including English Language.
+5 GCSEs at Grade 5 or above (A*-C) which must include English Language.

-If you would like to study this part-time, please contact the course tutor:
+If you would like to study this part-time, please contact the tutor: